LakshmiRamanan/sparksupporttool/README.md

 You may or maynot provide cassandra keyspace.
 Please be careful while querying on multiple keyspace.
 You must provide keyspace.table if no keyspace is set.

 ENVIRONMENTAL CONFIGURATIONS:
-Recommended re/jdk : 1.7
+Recommended jdk : 1.7
 Recommended tomcat : Tomcat 7

 TO-DO:
 1. Proper logging
 2. Docker setup clean up
-3. Web UI plugin
+3. Web UI plugin - enhance
 4. Check on update
 5. Check on spark's architecture to talk to cassandra